 Oglesby, Yolande (1917-2012) | University of Illinois Archives

 Yolande Oglesby (1917-2012) was born in Chicago Illinois on January 13, 1917.
 She was the daughter of Frederick Wainwright Perkins, a wealthy architect from Chicago, and Yolande Vandeveer Perkins, whose family descended from the Vandeveer Family (one of the first families to settle in New Netherlands).
 At the age of 2, her family retired to the country in Morrisonville, Illinois.
 While her father continued his architectural practice in Morrisonville, he also co-owned a sugar plantation in Cuba with his brother that he managed from abroad.
-At the age of 4, the family moved to Boston.
-Her sister Emily, who was four years older than Yolande, enrolled in the Brimmer School near Boston College.
+Two years later, the family moved to Boston.
+At the time, her sister Emily, who was four years older than Yolande, enrolled in the Brimmer School near Boston College.
+Yoldane would enroll shortly thereafter.
 Outside of school, the girls were raised by a governess and rarely saw their parents.
-At the age of 6, her father sent both sisters to the Lebec boarding school in Paris, France.
-At the age of 12, her father died and her mother transferred the girls to a boarding school in Sheffield, England for the remainder of the school year.
-At Age 13, the girls moved back to Boston where they attended Windsor School.
+At the age of 6, Yolande's father sent both sisters to the Lebec Boarding School in Paris, France.
+While attending the boarding school, the girls' father died and their mother transferred them to a boarding school in Sheffield, England for the remainder of the school year.
+At age 13, the girls moved back to Boston where they attended Windsor School.
 Oglesby seems to have participated in school plays around this time, which may have later inspired her love for theatrical and musical productions later in life.
 The Great Depression seems not to have affected the family's lavish lifestyle, Oglesby claims that she never needed to work for a living and that her mother purchased several acres of land in Illinois during the Depression.
-They even spent several summers away from Boston in order to ride horses at their ranch in Wyoming during the Depression.
+They even spent several summers away from Boston in order to ride horses at their ranch in Wyoming.
 After graduating high school, Oglesby did not enroll in college, but instead moved to New York City.
 Throughout the 1930s and 40s, Oglesby traveled exstensively as is noted by the location and dates of the concert programs and theatre playbills after 1930.

 Throughout her life, Oglesby attended numerous theatrical, musical, and dance programs in theatres around the world.
 Although it is unclear how she came to be in the possession of Kitty Cheatham's personal materials, it seems she not only collected programs attended by Cheatham but also amassed her own collection of theater programs.